v0id95a8n7/reader-app/README.md

    cp .env.example .env.local
    ```

-4. Update the `.env.local` file with your PostgreSQL database URL and JWT secret.
+4. Update the `.env.local` file with your database URL and JWT secret.

 5. Set up the database:
    ```bash